Xavi says he is 'ready' to manage Barcelona just two months after rejecting job

 Barcelona have already shown an interest in their former midfielder, reportedly approaching Xavi for the job before Ernesto Valverde was sacked in January, but the Spaniard did not think it was the right time.

-On that decision, he added: "I have no problem: I don't hide, I don't take it back.
+On that decision, he added: "I have no problem: I won't hide, and I won't take it back.

-"I would like to work together with people in whom I have confidence, with whom there is loyalty and who are very valid people.
+"I would like to work with people I trust, with very valid people there is mutual loyalty.

 "There can't be anyone toxic around the dressing room."